CristopherNim/Anki_obsidian_notes-/My thoughts.md

 		- Fly them out to see me.
 	- Learn excel and tableau
 		- developed a plan for both classes
-	- Get that 6 pack.
+	- Get that 6 pack.=
 		- Develop a plan for working out
 		- The main thing is waking up early to workout
 	- I want to stop watching Porn
 		- I need to block my phone and computer 3 hours before going to sleep
-	- Waiting to delete instagram
+	- Waiting to delete Instagram
 		- Just waiting it out.
-		- Make sure I do not redownloaded for now
+		- Make sure I do not redownload for now.
+	- Stop looking at YouTube.
+		- Block it on the computer unless to study
+		- block on the phone
+		- Be honest about what I want to do with my life

 Community mission: a boy from Guatemala can achieve what I can and that my dad and mom sacrifice to success was worth it.
 Ask the 5 whys